 Quickstart: Retrieve your first client

 This walkthrough builds a minimal integration that authenticates, lists clients, and fetches a single client record.
-It uses the Client Credentials flow and cURL for clarity, but you can translate the same steps into any HTTP client.
+It uses the Authorization Code flow and cURL for clarity, but you can translate the same steps into any HTTP client.

 Prerequisites